-Cumulative total return per share comprises the NAV per share at the year end date (NAV basis) or the mid-market price per share at the year end date (Share price basis), plus cumulative dividends paid since the launch of the current share class in 2008.
-Cumulative total return on a NAV and share price basis can be found on under Performance Summary on page 2.
+Cumulative total return per share comprises the NAV per share at the year end date (NAV basis) or the mid-market price per share at the year end date (Share price basis) both at the end date of a period under review, plus cumulative dividends paid up to that end date since launch in October 2004.
+Cumulative total return on a NAV and share price basis can be found under Performance Summary on page 2.